Wizardry: Labyrinth of Lost Souls: Reception

 The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.

 IGN criticized the PlayStation 3 version for making players put in large amounts of work and not rewarding them enough.
-GameSpot criticized the same console version's old fashioned design and (erroneously) claimed it lacked an automap feature, but praised its challenging and addictive combat.
+GameSpot criticized the same console version's old fashioned design and its handling of mapping, but praised its challenging and addictive combat.
 GamePro said, "Ultimately, 'Lost Souls' will reward masochists and scare off anyone intimidated by the slightest bit of a learning curve.
-There's a great challenge in store, but it doesn't pull any punches or make any apologies.
-Know that going in and don't say you weren't warned."
+There's a great challenge in store, but it doesn't pull any punches or make any apologies."
+Writing for GamesRadar+, Heidi Kemps felt the game applied only a new coat of paint to old-fashioned design and suggested newcomers to the genre start elsewhere.